yulrizka/cron/README.md

     log.Fatal(err)
 }

-persister, err := cron.NewSQLStore(db) // This will check and create necessary table if not exists if err != nil {
+sqlStore, err := cron.NewSQLStore(db) // This will check and create necessary table if not exists if err != nil {
     log.Fatalf("Failed to initialize MysqlPersister: %v", err) }

-// start the scheduler with handler above scheduler, err := cron.NewScheduler(context.Backgroun(), handler, persister) if err != nil {
+// start the scheduler with handler above scheduler, err := cron.NewScheduler(context.Backgroun(), handler, sqlStore) if err != nil {
     log.Fatalf("failed to initialize scheduler: %v", err) }